AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/miscellaneous/importing-assets-with-adobe-experience-manager.md

 >[!IMPORTANT]
 >
->This feature is fully supported in the current versions of Firefox, Chrome, and Edge.
-It is not supported in Safari.
+>Currently, this feature is only fully supported in Firefox.
+It is not supported in Safari, and it might not work in the latest version of Chrome, depending on your SameSite cookie settings.

 1. Click **Design Studio**.